bucs445fall2025/project-team-rocket/etc/SRS.md

 - Shows error messages that actually help
 - Don't have to click through tons of pages
 - Gives feedback when you do something

+## Project Status

+### Known Bugs

+1) **Title:** Hardcoded Secret Key in Source Code
+   - description: The Flask secret key is hardcoded directly in app.py instead of using an environment variable.
+This is a security risk because anyone with access to the code can see the secret key, which could let them fake user sessions.
+   - nature: security
+   - severity: critical
+   - priority: P1

+2) **Title:** Weak Password Requirements
+   - description: Passwords only need to be 6 characters long with no other requirements.
+There's no check for uppercase letters, numbers, or special characters, which makes accounts easier to hack.
+   - nature: security
+   - severity: high
+   - priority: P1

+3) **Title:** Can't Edit Posts from the UI
+   - description: The backend API has the code to edit posts, but there's no edit button or form on the frontend.
+Users can't actually edit their posts even though the database supports it.
+   - nature: functional
+   - severity: medium
+   - priority: P2

+4) **Title:** Can't Edit Comments from the UI
+   - description: Same problem as with posts - the backend works, but there's no way to edit a comment from the website.
+You'd have to delete and repost if you made a typo.
+   - nature: functional
+   - severity: medium
+   - priority: P2

+5) **Title:** Using Alert Popups Instead of Nice Notifications
+   - description: The app uses browser alert() popups for messages, which look bad and interrupt what you're doing.
+Should use toast notifications or inline messages instead.
+   - nature: UI/UX
+   - severity: low
+   - priority: P2

+6) **Title:** Tags Data Type Confusion
+   - description: Tags are stored as a comma-separated string in the database but sometimes the frontend treats them like an array.
+This causes bugs when trying to display or filter tags.
+   - nature: functional
+   - severity: medium
+   - priority: P2

+7) **Title:** Generic Error Messages
+   - description: When something goes wrong, the app just says "Failed to create post" or similar generic messages.
+It doesn't tell you what actually went wrong, which makes it hard to fix problems.
+   - nature: UI/UX
+   - severity: low
+   - priority: P3

+### Critical Non-Implemented Features

+1) **Feature:** Post Moderation/Approval System
+   - description: The SRS says moderators should be able to approve posts before they go public, but this isn't implemented at all.
+Right now all posts go live immediately.
+The database has an 'approved' field but it's always set to true automatically.
+   - priority: P1

+2) **Feature:** Password Reset/Recovery
+   - description: If users forget their password, there's no way to reset it.
+They'd be locked out of their account permanently.
+We need to add a "Forgot Password" link and email system.
+   - priority: P1

+3) **Feature:** User Profile Management
+   - description: Users can't update their email, change their password, or edit any profile information after signing up.
+There's no profile page at all.
+   - priority: P2

+### Phase 2 Features (planned)

+1) **Planned Feature:** Email Notifications
+   - description: Send email alerts when someone comments on your post, when your post gets upvoted, or when an admin reviews a report you filed.
+   - Note: we may not be able do do this for free as the email sending services cost some money.

 ## Testing